Table of Contents [TOC]

 - Install only reputable plugins.
 Make a list of all third-party plugins you use, and be sure to update them regularly.
 Both the software you use to run your website and all your plugins should be updated with current versions.

-- Always set appropriate file permissions on your web server.
+- Always set appropriate file or folder permissions on your web server.

 - It is very important to protect your PC.
 Thus, make sure you regularly scan your local PC with a reputed antivirus engine.